unclearParadigm/pr0cessor/readme.md

 * Remember logged-in users (similar to being logged in with a Browser)
 * Download favorites (liked images) of a specified user
+* Download uploads of a specific user
+* Filtering downloads for images-only, videos-only or everything

 ## Examples